 This one may not surprise some people, while others its a fact they may wish they didn’t know.
 Every 2 minutes we as humans capture more images than we ever did in history.
 Pretty cool right?

-Estimates today say that we share around 730 billion images a year on Facebook alone, and 255 billion on WhatsApp and 22 billion on Instagram.
+Estimates today say that we share around 730 billion images a year on Facebook alone, and 255 billion on WhatsApp and 22 billion photos were shared on Instagram.
 We sure have come a long way!

 There might be many beautiful photographs that come to mind when thinking of the most viewed images in all of history, but it might surprise you to learn that the record actually belongs to the default wallpaper for Microsoft XP.